 Ribbon cuttings and groundbreakings are becoming routine at Long Island MacArthur Airport.
 This week, it was a new private aircraft hangar.
 Recently, it was a new ground transportation center.
 It’s the little airport with big plans — rebuilding and rebranding.

 “It’s getting people to wake up and say, wow, it’s easier for me to get in a car and travel east and not have to buck traffic going to LaGuardia or JFK, not stand on long lines,” said Islip Town Supervisor Angie Carpenter in an interview with CBS2’s Carolyn Gusoff.

 And it’s about to get a major upgrade.
-More than $50 million federal, state and private dollars for a major modernization over the next two years.
+More than $50 million in federal, state, and private dollars for a major modernization over the next two years.
 While the pandemic batters the industry, MacArthur is positioning itself as a safer haven.

-“We believe that health and safety is going to be an important thing to get people back on airplanes,” said Shelley LaRose-Arken, the Commissioner of Aviation at MacArthur Airport.
+“We believe that health and safety are going to be an important thing to get people back on airplanes,” said Shelley LaRose-Arken, the Commissioner of Aviation at MacArthur Airport.

 “Flying out of here really is hassle-free and stress-free, and we think that’s where we hold the competitive edge.”
 Schneider said.

 But it still flies only three airlines with limited east coast non-stop destinations.
 That will expand, too.
 Fares could be higher than to and from larger area airports depending upon the time of year.

 “It’s more, but I mean, it’s less of drive also,” one traveler said.
 “It doesn’t cost more.
 It’s less,” another traveler said.
 And still another added; “It’s not crazy busy.
 You get your bags quick, you’re on your flight quick.”